 Skills and experience

-- Counselling experience supporting clients who have experienced sexual assault/abuse
+- Counselling experience supporting clients who have experienced sexual hard

 - Professional boundaries and best practice are expected

 - A demonstrated understanding of client databases i.e. Exess, and appointment management/organisation skills

 Within your cover letter please summarise your experience with supporting people affected by sexual harm.
 Please send your cover letter and your CV to Vikki Jarvis- Operations Manager. firstname.lastname@example.org .
 For further enquiries please call 09 277 9324

 Regardless of whether or not we have any vacancies advertised, please feel free to make contact with us at any time to register your interest in working with Counselling Services Centre.

 Counselling Services Centre (CSC) is a not for profit agency located in Papatoetoe, South Auckland.
 We have been providing counselling and practical support to the Counties Manukau community since 1986.
 As demand for our service has increased our team has grown substantially since 2017.
 We are continuing that growth, increasing our services to support our community.

 Our Services include:

 24/7 free and confidential crisis response service for anyone affected by sexual harm which includes assault or abuse.